There are a number of current rheumatology-related clinical studies at Washington University.

 • You can leave a study at any time for any reason.

-How can I find a rheumatology clinical trial?
+How can I find a rheumatology clinical study?

-What questions should I ask about the clinical trial?
+What questions should I ask about the clinical study?

 • What is the purpose of the study?